 The decisive factor is what happens to the profits.
 If the distributed dividends are spent every year, Beat ends up with around CHF 83,000.
 If, on the other hand, they are automatically reinvested, the money continues to work and in turn generates new profits.
 Profits on top of profits.
 Year after year.
 The result: over 180,000 francs.

-The chart clearly shows the difference: in the case of the upper line, the dividends are reinvested – compound interest has a full effect.
-In the lower line, they are spent – compound interest only has a limited effect via price gains.
-The gap between the two grows with each year.
+The graph clearly illustrates the difference: In the top line, dividends are reinvested—allowing compound interest to work to its full potential.
+In the bottom line, dividends are paid out—limiting the impact of compound interest to capital gains.
+The gap between the two widens with each passing year.

 This effect is called compound interest.
-Albert Einstein is said to have once described it as the 8th wonder of the world – and the figures prove him right.
+Albert Einstein is said to have once called it the eighth wonder of the world—and the numbers prove him right.

 Now you might object: I don’t have that many decades.
 Fair enough.

-So let’s assume a shorter investment horizon – let’s say 10 years.
-In our view, this is the minimum for equity investments.
-This is because shares can fluctuate very strongly in the short term: In a single year (2008), the MSCI World lost over 40% of its value!
+So let’s assume a shorter investment horizon—say, ten years.
+In our view, that’s the minimum for equity investments.
+This is because stocks can fluctuate wildly in the short term: in a single year (2008), the MSCI World lost over 40% of its value!

 This brings us to the next tricky issue: the supposedly right time to enter the market.